lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 https://omnia.sas.upenn.edu/story/prospecting-playbills

 Can I ask Michael Gamer to let me transcribe the playbills from 1789-99 in exchange for using all their info in my diss…?

+### OpenRefine ###

+Having heard about OpenRefine by, essentially, eavesdropping on librarians at a conference, I adopted it for the task often called “data cleaning.”

+#### data cleaning ####

+The metaphor of “data cleaning,” which seeks to purge inconsistencies in order to produce homogenized “tidy data” is at odds with the process that it actually describes.

+[Messy, subjective judgments]

+Though, you are in the end attempting to impose some kind of order

+### topic modelling ###

+I turn to topic modelling as a way to move “laterally”: if I can only query attributes which every archive records, I can’t query anything at all.